 Clauses relating to ‘manifest error’ (sometimes called ‘conclusive evidence’ clauses) will often appear in contracts where a decision, certificate or determination (such as the amount of a debt owed) is to be made by one of the parties unilaterally and the parties wish to avoid any scope for negotiation or argument about that decision or determination.

 Most people think of ‘manifest error’ as meaning something obvious.
-But how obvious does it need to be and obvious from what, the certificate itself or from other information the parties have?
-A recent decision highlights these issues and the meaning of ‘manifest error’ in detail.
+But how obvious does it need to be and obvious from what – the certificate itself or from other information the parties have?
+The decision of Amey Birmingham Highways v Birmingham City Council EWCA Civ 264 highlights these issues and the meaning of ‘manifest error’ in detail.

 Hypothetical v reality